 The skin goes into the trash can.
 It will only add fat to the stock, and, honestly, I could use a little less fat in my

-Since I’m making soup for dinner, I went ahead and peeled the veggies so I could use the trimmings to flavor the stock.
+Since I’m making soup for dinner, I went ahead and peeled the veggies for it so I could use the trimmings to flavor the stock.
 I don’t usually use an onion in the stock because my husband isn’t a big onion fan, but just the peels don’t seem to make it too oniony.
 (Is that a word?)

 Next, pour in about twelve cups of water.
 You should be able to use more water with pretty good results, but I usually stick with about twelve.
 Measuring isn’t really necessary so long as everything is covered, but I always measure.
 Because I’m weird.